-The following apply in accounting periods ending between 1 July 2021 and 30 June 2023:
+The following applied in accounting periods ending between 1 July 2021 and 30 June 2023:

-- o An additional allowance of 50% of the fixed salary cost of new employees - An additional 60% deduction is given for qualifying training costs.
+- o An additional allowance of 50% of the fixed salary cost of new employees - An additional 60% deduction for qualifying training costs.
 (For accounting periods prior to 1 July 21, the additional deduction is 50%).